davidhi7/ddcci-plasmoid/README.md

 $ kpackagetool5 --upgrade plasmoid
 ````

 Note that the `main` branch is ported to KDE Plasma 6.
-To instal the widget for Plasma 5, run `git checkout kf5` before invoking `kpackagetool5`.
+To install the widget for Plasma 5, run `git checkout kf5` before invoking `kpackagetool5`.

 > [!IMPORTANT]
 > If you used `pipx` to install the backend in the previous step, the widget setting `Backend executable command` must be set to `~/.local/bin/ddcci_plasmoid_backend` (without `python3` or anything else before).